Distance: 10.5 miles

-Toward the bottom of the hill, I got a peek at the Marrick Priory, a Benedictine nunnery established in 1140, that had been converted into an outdoor school.
-It was established as a Benedictine nunnery between 1140 and 1160.
-The nuns were evicted when the monasteries were dissolved 1540.
+Toward the bottom of the hill I got a peek at the Marrick Priory, a Benedictine nunnery established in 1140, that had been converted into an outdoor school.

 Everyday at about noon I would encounter many hikers who had left their western end of the day’s hike at the same time as I left the eastern end (right after breakfast, around 8:00am).
 Often as we passed we would stop, chat and trade information about the hike (sometimes called “trail gossip”).
 For several days I had been told by these other hikers of three American women from Vermont hiking east to west also (my direction) and not far ahead of me.
 Hiking alone, I hoped that I would meet them – it would be nice to meet other hikers going my way.

-Once again, the River Swale appeared to flesh out the pleasing scenery.
+Once again, the River Swale appeared to complement the pleasing scenery.
 This time the fields were washed in a yellow hue with masses of little wildflowers.

 Nearing Reeth, the path followed along a tiny country lane.

 My B&B, Hackney House, was at the bottom of the hill just before entering Reeth.
-Rebecca, my host, invited me into the lounge and offered me tea and cake.
+Rebecca, my host, invited me into the lounge and offered tea and cake.
 I really do love this afternoon (4:00) tea tradition!

 After relaxing, it was time to check out Reeth.
-I discovered that Reeth was used in the BBC series, “All Creatures Great and Small” with the rural veterinarian, James Herriott.
+I discovered that Reeth was used in the BBC series, “All Creatures Great and Small” about the experiences of the rural veterinarian, James Herriott.
 As small as Reeth is, the film crew must have overwhelmed this little village.
-The Swaldale Museum was intriguing.
-One highlight was my reading a hand-written marriage proposal between two locals.
-Wool (in the form of hand knitting) and the lead industry played large parts in the local economy during the 18th to 19th-centuries.
-Reeth was the administrative center for lead production.
+Also, the Swaldale Museum was intriguing.
+One highlight of this museum was a hand-written marriage proposal between two locals.
+Wool (in the form of hand knitting) and the lead mining industry played large parts in the local economy during the 18th to 19th-centuries.
+Reeth was the administrative center for the region’s lead production.

 The village green was donated to the town in the 1600’s by Lord Phillip Wharton, which was of interest to me (my husband’s distant relative?)